hanbin973/kimura_crow/README.md

-# kimura_crow
+# Solution for "An Introduction to Population Genetics Theory"
-Solution for An Introduction to Population Genetics Theory
+Solution for Crow & Kimura, Reprint (2009)